DanishMohammedHaroon/PHomeWerk/Capstone Proposal.md

 For robust form handling and validation, ensuring data integrity and improving user input experiences.

-3. Redux or Zustand or use contextHook(in react itself) For managing global state, particularly useful if your application scales and state management becomes more complex.
+3. Redux or Zustand or use contextHook(in react itself) For managing global state, particularly useful if the application scales and state management becomes more complex.

 4. Jest:
-For unit testing, helping you ensure that your components and functions perform as expected.
+For unit testing, helping you ensure that the components and functions perform as expected.

 5. Tailwind CSS:
-A utility-first CSS framework that allows you to rapidly build custom designs directly in your markup.
-It can be easily integrated with React and Sass for more control over your styling.
+A utility-first CSS framework that allows you to rapidly build custom designs directly in the markup.
+It can be easily integrated with React and Sass for more control over styling.

-6. Material UI
+6. Material UI:
+A popular React UI framework that implements Google's Material Design principles to streamline the development process and ensure a consistent, modern look across the app without having to write all the CSS from scratch.

 ### APIs